jasonfyw/plismun/README.md

 **The website is live at https://plismun.com**

-Written in HTML, CSS, PHP, JS and SQL with the help of Bootstrap, Font Awesome, Ionicons and a heavily modified version of the Squadfree Bootstrap theme by BootstrapMade.
+Written in HTML, CSS, PHP, MySQL and a touch of JS.
+In addition, Bootstrap, Font Awesome, Ionicons and a heavily modified version of the Squadfree Bootstrap theme by BootstrapMade were used for the visual elements of the website.

 Project maintained since 2018 for editions PLISMUN19 - PLISMUN21.
 Copyright (c) Jason Wang.